Non-Toxic Cookware: Have Chemicals Been Lurking in Your Food?

 Teflon has been proven to emit fumes at high temperatures that are harmful to humans.
 These fumes that can be inadvertently created under normal conditions have even been known to kill pet birds.

 Actually, one expert who studied “Teflon Toxicosis” as early as 1986 claimed that this condition was the leading cause of death among birds.
 There have been cases where birds have died within minutes!
-I don’t know about you, but I’d rather not breath in fumes that kill birds almost instantly.
+I don’t know about you, but I’d rather not breathe in fumes that kill birds almost instantly.

 If heating up my cookware causes it to release fumes that would kill pet birds almost instantly, it’s probably time to switch to something safer.
 I’d also rather not expose babies, children, or any of my loved ones to those fumes.

 In Humans, Teflon is not without its health consequences.
-In the beginning of this article, “Teflon Flu” was mentioned, also known as Polymer fume fever.
+At the beginning of this article, “Teflon Flu” was mentioned, also known as Polymer fume fever.
 When Teflon is heated to high temperatures, it releases toxic fumes.
 When you breathe these fumes, you will develop flu-like symptoms.
 The long-term effects of regular exposure to Teflon fumes are unknown because studies are lacking and inadequate.

 The associations between Teflon chemicals and adverse health effects are somewhat controversial, but DuPont and 3M were forced to stop their way of producing the chemical as of 2015 to prevent it from being released into the environment.
 However, even though production has changed and other chemicals are being used, those chemicals are very similar and pose the same risks.